ublue-os/website/docs/guide/just.md

 # [`just`](https://just.systems)

 `just` is a task runner similar to make, but designed to run project-specific commands, it's not a build system.
 This allows us to ship common aliases and scripts through one unified command.
-It can run scripts, accept command line arguments, and generally serve as a common tool for us to ship "custom commands" to users via a common framework.
+It can run scripts, accept command line arguments, and gives us the flexibility to ship shared aliases.
+In Universal Blue we use `just` to have a set of community maintained aliases because that's a really great cloud-native pattern that we can apply to the desktop.

 All Universal Blue images include `just` and `justfiles` with quality-of-life commands and other convenient shortcuts that have been submitted by the community.
+Contributions accepted!

 ## Example Commands